A Trusted Friend in a Complicated World

 Remind yourself why you enjoy reading

-BookToker Nathan Shuherk of @schizophrenicreads feels healthiest when he reads for a few hours a day.
+BookTokker Nathan Shuherk of @schizophrenicreads feels healthiest when he reads for a few hours a day.
 “Especially in the years since my schizophrenia diagnosis, reading provides me with a solitary hobby that lets my brain explore ideas that keep me grounded in reality while [giving me the] ability to organize my chaotic mind,” he says.

-Meanwhile, BookToker Carmen Alvarez of @tomesandtextiles finds motivation in seeing people like her represented as the heroes of the story.
+Meanwhile, BookTokker Carmen Alvarez of @tomesandtextiles finds motivation to read in seeing people like her represented as the heroes of the story.
 “Currently, what keeps me interested and voraciously reading is the amount of diversity and representation in books,” she says.
 “It’s so wonderful to see multiple aspects of my identity reflected back to me in the pages of books, something I never would have imagined as a child.”

 A good book can do the world of good